Inject credentials

 Step 3: Configure with vault mode

-Section titled “Step 3: Configure with vault mode”For production, env vars on the Sidecar host are still secrets-on-disk that an attacker with shell could read. vault mode keeps the secret in HashiCorp Vault and the Sidecar fetches it lazily.
+Section titled “Step 3: Configure with vault mode”For production, env vars on the Sidecar host are still secrets-on-disk that an attacker with shell could read. vault mode reads the secret from a local file that Vault Agent renders and refreshes.

 For the development workflow, basic is simpler.
 For production, vault is the answer.
 Don’t mix them in a single deployment unless you have a clear reason.

-Section titled “Step 4: Verify injection in the audit log”The audit event records that injection happened, but not the value:
+Section titled “Step 4: Verify injection”The audit event records the allowed dispatch, but not whether a credential was injected and never the credential value:

 Where injection sits in the pipeline